AlmirMBH/dsai/ads/README.md

 - **scikit-learn**: Machine learning library used for TF-IDF vectorization of movie titles and cosine similarity calculations in the content-based recommender.
 - **matplotlib**: Plotting library for rendering the graph visualization with custom node colors and layouts.

+## Note: Performance and Caching

-## Note: The first time project is run, it might take several seconds to show the graph and recommendations.
+The first time the project is run, it might take several seconds to load data and show the graph and recommendations.
+However, recommendation results are cached using Streamlit's `@st.cache_data`.
+When you request recommendations for the same user and algorithm combination again, the results are retrieved from cache instantly, improving response time.

 ## Setup Virtual Environment
 ```bash